Spires and top of crenelated wall of the Bodleian

 The MSc in Mathematical Sciences, known as the Oxford Master's in Mathematical Sciences (OMMS), provides a broad and flexible training in mathematical sciences and gives students with a keen interest in the mathematical sciences the chance to study a selection of interesting and varied master's-level courses.

-Oxford has a world-class reputation in the mathematical sciences, and this master's offers students the opportunity to join Oxford's current fourth-year undergraduates and to work with an international group of peers, including other mathematical leaders of the future.
+Oxford has a world-class reputation in the mathematical sciences, and this MSc offers you the opportunity to join Oxford's current fourth-year undergraduates and to work with an international group of peers, including other mathematical leaders of the future.

 This course draws on subjects in mathematics, statistics and computer science: from number theory, geometry and algebra to genetics and mathematical physiology; from probability and mathematical geoscience to data mining and machine learning.
 You have the opportunity to choose from many options, tailoring the programme to your individual interests and requirements.
 This course runs from the beginning of October through to the end of June.

-Students on the course can expect to learn a range of mathematics and/or statistics and to use this knowledge in the solution of complex problems in the mathematical sciences.
-The dissertation provides an opportunity to develop research techniques as well as presentation and scientific communication skills.
+You can expect to learn a range of mathematics and/or statistics and to use this knowledge in the solution of complex problems in the mathematical sciences.
+Your dissertation will provide an opportunity to develop research techniques as well as presentation and scientific communication skills.

 Teaching and learning